TImada/solo5-embedded/docs/DESIGN.md

 ### Main execution sequence

-The Solo5 frt binding (then tender) are invoked from a FreeRTOS task named 'solo5_main'.
-Another support task named 'backend_main' is in charge of idle handling.
+The Solo5 frt tender and binding are invoked from a FreeRTOS task named 'solo5_main'.
+The other task named 'idle' is [an idle task](https://www.freertos.org/RTOS-idle-task.html) automatically created when the FreeRTOS scheduler is invoked.

 ![frt-chart](../imgs/frt_chart.png)